American family of kidnapped Libyan politician pleads for her return

 Breaking News Emails

-The American family of a Libyan politician are pleading for her safe return after the women’s rights advocate was dragged from her home in Benghazi by military-clad officials last week.
+The American family of a Libyan politician is pleading for her safe return after she was dragged from her home in Benghazi by military-clad officials last week.

-Seham Sergiwa, an elected member of the House of Representatives, was kidnapped on July 17 by members of the Libyan National Army militia, her relatives claim.
+Seham Sergiwa, a women’s rights advocate and an elected member of the House of Representatives, was kidnapped on July 17 by members of the Libyan National Army militia, her relatives claim.
 The militia is led by Khalifa Haftar, a warlord once praised by President Donald Trump.

 “I was in a state of shock.
 It was really very difficult to comprehend,” Adam Sergiwa, 60, told NBC News about learning the news of his sister’s disappearance.